 This focus had implications for physical capacity as well.
 After having observed large electricity price spikes in the summer of 1998, Enron rushed to start up 1,300 megawatts of peaking electricity capacity—consisting of jet engines adapted to run on natural gas— all that was available in the very short run, in time for summer 1999.
 These peaking plants, which had relatively high fuel costs and very low capital costs, were expected to run for only a few weeks of the year.
 The investment paid off during a particularly hot week in 1999, when wholesale prices in the Midwest soared to between $5,000 and $10,000 per megawatt hour (MwH).
 This was equivalent to paying $5 to $10 for a kilowatt hour that ordinarily cost eight cents or less.
 Enron made substantial money both in trading and generating electricity that summer, unlike many of its rivals or counterparties, some of whom dropped out of electricity trading.
 Enron also made deposits on 1500-1700 MW of generating equipment available for installation before summer 2000, in case another year of exceptional returns to peaking equipment might be had.

 Enron remained generally reluctant to own electricity generating capacity in the United States, except to overcome temporal or geographic bottlenecks.
-Thus, in addition to the peaking capacity in the Midwest in late 1998, it purchased three power plants from Cogent Technologies for $1.4 billion to obtain access to the New York City market, which was subject to in-bound transmission constraints.
+Thus, in addition to the peaking capacity in the Midwest in late 1998, it purchased three power plants from Cogen Technologies for $1.4 billion to obtain access to the New York City market, which was subject to in-bound transmission constraints.
 However, Enron sold down its holdings of Cogent’s asset base to $100 million within a month, retaining only the assets it deemed critical.
 Its principal focus at the wholesale level continued to be on electricity trading, where it had quickly established and held on to its position as the market leader, even though electric utilities had studied Enron’s past strategies in gas and rapidly established their own trading operations.

 Enron focused its other major moves in the U.S. electricity market at the retail level.
 In July 1997, it paid $3 billion to buy Portland General Electric (PGE), a regulated electric utility company serving northwest Oregon, in order to gain access to the regional wholesale power transmission hub that also served the $20 billion retail market in California.
 Despite a $10 million promotional campaign, however, it proved hard to acquire retail customers profitably, given their apparent disinterest in comparison shopping for electricity and the 1-2% margins in the business.
 In November 1999, Enron announced the sale of PGE, which had 2,000 megawatts of generating capacity and 700,000 customers in Oregon, to Sierra Pacific Resources for $2.1 billion in cash and the assumption of $1 billion in PGE debt and preferred shares.